fdgbt/42_init/README.md

 # Expected Result
 All the commands used in this project are uploaded in this repository.
-They are sorted in 3 domains: Network, System, Scripts.
+They are sorted in 3 domains, following the subject: Network, System, Scripts.

 # Special Doc
 A unique document has been created for this project.